Sometimes you have to settle for the terrific you can do, instead of the second-rate stuff you'd really rather do.

 Glancing through it, I saw one picture of a dog who looked exactly like Rufus the Wonder Dog, staring nobly off into the distance.
 Another photo could have been a close up of Raffi the Dog of Destiny.

 At first I laughed, then I was disturbed.
 I like to believe our dogs are unique, and those photos make it harder to believe.

-Page 2 of 2 - Then I shook my head and snapped out of it.
+Then I shook my head and snapped out of it.
 Okay, they are representatives of a type, but they’re my representatives of a type.
 No other schnauzers in the entire history of the universe will ever live in the Dixon house at this time, and that makes them unique.
 Good enough.